English majors and minors should consult the course cycle before registering for any course.

 Major Writers: Shakespeare

-Professor Tom Scheye
+Professor Thomas Scheye

 “He doth bestride the narrow world/ Like a colossus.”
-The way Cassius describes Julius Caesar can apply as well to his creator: because Shakespeare’s achievement towers over all other authors’ in our language; and because of the nature of that achievement.
+The way Cassius describes Julius Caesar can apply as well to his creator: because of Shakespeare’s achievement that towers over all other authors’ in our language; and the nature of that achievement.
 Shakespeare does more than write plays; he creates a world—one where the characters come alive for us and the language becomes part of our patrimony, our common inheritance as English speakers.
 This course focuses on Shakespeare’s finest tragedies and comedies, where that world finds it finest expression.

 Major Writers: Shakespeare

 In this course we’ll read, talk about, and write about the plays of the most beloved author in the history of English literature.
 The course is designed not only to challenge those who already enjoy Shakespeare but also to help those whose experience has been less rewarding to learn that the plays and poems can be both deeply moving and immensely enjoyable.
 No matter whether you fall into the former category, the latter, or somewhere in between, a concentrated, sustained effort on your part will yield rich rewards.
 The syllabus will include a broad sampling of the varied products of Shakespeare's astounding imagination: sonnets, histories, tragedies, comedies, and romances.
 The reading list will likely include a few of Shakespeare's sonnets, Hamlet, Othello, King Lear, Henry IV, Part 1, Richard III, Measure for Measure, Much Ado About Nothing, and The Tempest.
 Requirements will include very short written responses to each day’s readings, a research paper, and mid-term as well as final exams.

 Professor Kathleen Forni